Conformal Patterson-Walker metrics: Patterson--Walker metrics

 It is then straightforward to check that $k$ satisfies the \emph{conformal Killing field equation}

-and in particular $k^a$ is a light-like vertical homothety, $\mc{L}_k g=2\,g$.
+and in particular, $k^a$ is a light-like vertical homothety, $\mc{L}_k g=2\,g$.

-Now, Patterson--Walker metrics can be locally characterized as follows: \begin{prop} Let $(\wt{M},g)$ be a spin structure of split signature $(n,n)$ admitting a parallel pure spinor $\chi$ with integrable associated distribution $V$, and a homothety $k\in \Gamma(V)$ such that \eqref{eq-CKf2homothety}.
+Now, Patterson--Walker metrics can be locally characterized as follows: \begin{prop} Let $(\wt{M},g)$ be a spin structure of split signature $(n,n)$ admitting a parallel pure spinor $\chi$ with integrable associated distribution $V$, and a homothety $k$ tangent to $V$ such that \eqref{eq-CKf2homothety} holds.
 Suppose further that the Riemann tensor satisfies \eqref{eq-Weyl-cond-PW}.

-Then, in a neighborhood of any point of $\wt{M}$, there exist coordinates $(x^A,p_A)$ such that the metric $g$ takes the form \eqref{pattersonwalker} where $\Gamma \ind{_A^C_B}$ are the Christoffel symbols for a special torsion-free affine connection $D$ on the leaf space of $V$.
+Then, in a neighborhood of any point of $\wt{M}$, there exist coordinates $\{x^A,p_A\}$ such that the metric $g$ takes the form \eqref{pattersonwalker} where $\Gamma \ind{_A^C_B}$ are the Christoffel symbols for a special torsion-free affine connection $D$ on the leaf space of $V$.
 In particular, $(\wt{M},g)$ is the Riemannian extension associated to $D$. \end{prop}

 \begin{proof} In a neighborhood of any point of $\widetilde{M}$, there exist coordinates $\{x^A, p_A\}$ such that the metric takes the form \cite{bryant-pseudo,kath-pseudo}

 where the distribution $\Vertical$ is spanned by the vector fields $\parderv{}{p_A}$ and $\{ x^A \}$ are coordinates on the leaf space $M$, and the functions $\Theta \ind{_{AB}} = \Theta \ind{_{(AB)}} (x,p)$ satisfy the differential conditions